Skip to main content

 2025 BMW R 1300 RT - Price & PCP Deals

-While the starting price of the new R 1300 RT is well below the £20,000 mark at £18,900 ( for comparison, the old R 1250 RT range began at £17,580) it’s going to be very easy to add thousands to that base price if you want to make the most of the options that BMW offers.
+While the starting price of the new R 1300 RT is below the £20,000 mark at £18,900 ( for comparison, the old R 1250 RT range began at £17,580) it’s always easy to add thousands to that base price if you tick to many of the many options BMW offers.

 The base version of the bike comes in one colour, Alpine White 3, but at additional cost you can spec it into ‘Triple Black’ or go for the ‘Impulse’ option in metallic Racing Blue.
-At the top of the line there’s the Option 719 Camargue model, in a paler ‘Blue Ridge Mountain’ metallic finish.
 BMW also lists the bike in ‘LE’ form with a selection of extras fitted, starting at £21,325.
+And at the top of the line there’s the Option 719 Camargue model tested here, which has all the options including the auto-transmission and a price tag of £28,945.
+That's a lot of money, but still less than a Honda Gold Wing for a bike with far more tech and much higher spec.

 2025 BMW R 1300 RT - Engine & Performance

-The powertrain of the R 1300 RT is the same all-new boxer twin that debuted in the 2024 BMW R 1300 GS and has since found a home in this year’s new BMW R 1300 R.
+The powertrain of the R 1300 RT is the same all-new boxer twin that debuted in the 2024 BMW R 1300 GS.

 Coming in at precisely 1300cc, up from the 1254cc of the previous ‘1250’ motor, the engine is a clean-sheet design, carrying over the classic opposed-piston configuration and technologies like BMW’s ShiftCam variable valve timing and lift system but packing them into a more potent and compact form.

-However, the big change is in the engine’s layout.
-Yes, it’s still a boxer, but the latest generation has the clutch at the front and the gearbox arranged underneath the crankshaft, rather than laying the transmission behind the engine.
+The biggest change is in the engine’s layout.
+It’s still a boxer, but this latest generation has the clutch at the front and the gearbox underneath the crankshaft, rather than behind the engine.
 That makes for a much shorter, lighter package overall.
-The new motor also has a shorter stroke, bigger bore and substantially higher compression ratio than its predecessor, as well as larger valves.
+The new motor also has a shorter stroke, bigger bore and substantially higher compression ratio than its predecessor.

-As standard there are three riding modes – rain, road and eco – which can be bolstered with the optional Riding Modes Pro pack that adds ‘Dynamic’ and ‘Dynamic Pro’ settings, giving another later of customisation.
-Engine braking control is standard, as is Dynamic Traction Control (DCT) with settings to match the three standard riding modes.
+As standard there are three riding modes – rain, road and eco – which can be bolstered with the optional Riding Modes Pro pack that adds ‘Dynamic’ and ‘Dynamic Pro’ settings, giving another layer of customisation.
+Engine braking control is standard, as is Dynamic Traction Control (DTC) with settings to match the three standard riding modes.

 BMW’s ‘ASA’ semi-automatic transmission is an option, replacing the conventional clutch and shifter with electronic actuators that perform their tasks either fully-automatically in ‘D’ mode or in semi-auto ‘M’ mode, which uses a foot lever to shift gears, giving a familiar action even though there’s no longer a mechanical connection between the lever and the gear selector drum.